lgmorand/github-certification-preparation-guide/content/FAQ.md

 ## What is the passing score ?

-I'm not sure.
-In my case, I got 73 questions, but the final score said: "Passing score 35, you have 55/60".
+I'm not sure as is may change depending on the certification.
+In my case, I got 73 questions for GitHub Actions, but the final score said: "Passing score 35, you have 55/60".
+For administration, I got 66 questions and the passing score was 36/60.